 In the past few years of studies, I have grown in my thinking and been challenged in how I see the world and the complex issues that surround us each day.
 The faculty and supportive community at The King’s University enriched my experience while working on the PHE program.

-After graduating from the PHE program, Trixie worked as a Public Policy Intern with Citizens for Public Justice in Ottawa, a national policy organization that advocates for policies reflecting God’s call for justice, love, and stewardship.
+After graduating from PHE, Trixie worked as a Public Policy Intern with Citizens for Public Justice in Ottawa, a national policy organization that advocates for policies reflecting God’s call for justice, love, and stewardship.
 She then completed a Master of Public Policy degree at Simon Fraser University in Vancouver and wrote her thesis on the social and economic impacts of language barriers for Chinese immigrant women in Metro Vancouver.
 Trixie lives in Vancouver and works for the Canadian Mental Health Association, B.C.
 Division as a Project Manager for “Connecting the Dots,” a project that promotes the mental health of urban Aboriginal youth and families in British Columbia.
 Trixie also serves as a Board of Director at The King's University and a Board Member for Co:Here Housing, a non-profit organization that provides supportive and affordable housing in intentional communities in East Vancouver.